Help Us Celebrate AIA's Birthday!

-Why should you give to the Annual Fund?
+Why should you give to the AIA Fund?
 Because….

-A tax-deductible gift to the Annual Fund means you directly help:
+A tax-deductible gift to the AIA Fund means you directly help:

 As you may know, only a small percentage of our Membership fees covering our operating funds, so your support is crucial.
-If you have not yet supported the Annual Fund, start this month!
+If you have not yet supported the AIA Fund, start now!
 And if you already have, please consider an additional gift to help us get through these difficult economic times and continue making progress.

 Leadership donors ($1,000 and above) set an important example for others to follow.